sunilabrahamindia/sunilabraham/clusters/sunil-abraham-times-of-india.md

 Across a number of news reports and explanatory pieces, **Sunil Abraham** appears as a mentioned voice offering perspective on internet regulation, data governance, online speech, and the societal implications of platform-led change.
 These mentions typically surface at moments of regulatory transition or public debate, where technical policy questions enter mainstream discussion.

 This cluster brings together all available **media mentions** of Sunil Abraham in *The Times of India*.
-Viewed collectively, the articles trace how complex technology policy issues were translated for a broad national readership during key phases of India’s digital evolution.
+Viewed collectively, the articles trace how complex technology policy issues were translated for a broad national readership during key phases of India's digital evolution.

 ## 📣 Media Mentions {#media}